Skip to table of contents

 The grades of “H” (honors) and “P” (pass) are GPA neutral passing grades and credit is given for the course.
 “H” and “P” hours are included in hours attempted and hours earned.
 These grades are only used for the College of Medicine basic science courses in the first two years.
 The grading scale used for the College of Medicine core basic science courses is Honors (95% and above) and Pass (70% - 94%).
 The grade of “P” may also appear on intercampus enrollment.

-The grade of "W" (withdrawal) is a neutral grade indicating that the student was enrolled in but withdrew from the course.
+The grade of "W" (withdrawal) is a neutral grade indicating that the student was enrolled in, but withdrew from the course.
 A "W" will not be recorded if the student's withdrawal is within the first two weeks of a semester or the first week of a summer term, nor will any record be maintained on the student's permanent record.

 The grade of "Y" denotes a yearlong course that begins in one term and ends in the next term.
 The Colleges of Dentistry, Pharmacy, and Medicine commonly use this grade.